jhlee0222/jhlee0222.github.io/README.md

 🙂 Hi, I am Jonghan Lee 🙂

-This is my GitHub homepage.
+This is my GitHub personal page.
 ***

 ## About me